We, the team at McDonald’s Malta strongly value privacy and are committed to protecting your personal data (i.e. information that identifies you).

 This list is not exhaustive and other purposes may be or become relevant.

-4. CCTV in Restaurants
+4. CCTV in Restaurants and Offices

 4.3.
 Camera locations are chosen to minimise viewing of spaces not relevant to the legitimate purpose of the monitoring.
 As far as practically possible, CCTV cameras will not focus on any areas where there is a reasonable expectation of privacy.
+We have also put in place privacy masks in order to limit the viewing angles of our cameras as much as possible.

 4.4.
 Surveillance will not be used to record sound, and images are monitored only by authorised personnel.